 Located on the fourth floor are collections for more specialized research.
-The American Foreign Policy Center is a continuing collection of microfilmed primary source material for the study of U.S. foreign policy.
-The Department of Special Collections, Manuscripts, and Archives is comprised of the University Archives, the Forestry Archives, the William King Stubbs Architectural Archives, the Camp Ruston collection, Frellsen Fletcher Smith Literary Collection, and other manuscript collections documenting the history of the University and the region, as well as rare books, maps, and other materials.
+The Department of Special Collections, Manuscripts, and Archives comprises the University Archives and Special Collections, the American Foreign Policy Center, the William King Stubbs Architectural Archive, the Frellsen Fletcher Smith Literary Collection, the Rare Book Collection, and other manuscripts and special collections that document the unique history of the University and the region.

 Professional Development and Research Institute on Blindness

 This Institute builds on a long standing relationship with the Louisiana Center for the Blind and Louisiana Tech.
 Its primary focus is initiatives on professional development opportunities for teachers of the blind, development of appropriate curricula and materials for these individuals, development of curricula for preparing teachers of the blind, research on issues of education for blind persons, and dissemination of research and development results.
 The overall goal of the Institute is to advance the blindness field by providing the blind and professionals serving the blind with innovative programs and conducting meaningful research that will empower blind people to live independent and productive lives.
 The Institute is designed to address the needs of the over 16,000 Louisiana blind citizens who have significant education/training needs, and works to expand these possibilities through nationwide training and research as well.

 The Psychological Services Clinic (PSC) is part of the Psychology and Behavioral Science Department.
 The PSC offers affordable psychological counseling and assessment services to members of the community.
 The PSC is staffed by doctoral students who are supervised by licensed psychologists.